react-navigation/react-navigation.github.io/versioned_docs/version-6.x/headers.md

 }
 ```

 > You might be wondering, why `headerTitle` when we provide a component and not `title`, like before?
-The reason is that `headerTitle` is a property that is specific to a stack navigator, the `headerTitle` defaults to a `Text` component that displays the `title`.
+The reason is that `headerTitle` is a property that is specific to a native stack navigator, the `headerTitle` defaults to a `Text` component that displays the `title`.

 ## Additional configuration

-You can read the full list of available `options` for screens inside of a stack navigator in the [`createStackNavigator` reference](stack-navigator.md#navigationoptions-used-by-stacknavigator).
+You can read the full list of available `options` for screens inside of a native stack navigator in the [`createNativeStackNavigator` reference](native-stack-navigator#options).

 ## Summary

 - You can customize the header inside of the `options` prop of your screen components.
-Read the full list of options [in the API reference](stack-navigator.md#navigationoptions-used-by-stacknavigator).
+Read the full list of options [in the API reference](native-stack-navigator#options).
 - The `options` prop can be an object or a function.
 When it is a function, it is provided with an object with the `navigation` and `route` prop.
 - You can also specify shared `screenOptions` in the stack navigator configuration when you initialize it.
 The prop takes precedence over that configuration.